websanco/liferay-learn/docs/dxp/7.x/en/using-search/liferay-enterprise-search/cross-cluster-replication/configuring-ccr-in-a-local-follower-data-center.md

 Repeat the above PUT call for all the indexes you see listed at Control Panel &rarr; Configuration &rarr; Search &rarr; Field Mappings.
 For example, these indexes are present in most systems:

 - liferay-0
 - liferay-20101
-- liferay-search-tuning-rankings
+- liferay-20101-search-tuning-rankings
-- liferay-search-tuning-synonyms-liferay-20101
+- liferay-20101-search-tuning-synonyms-liferay
-- workflow-metrics-instances
+- liferay-20101-workflow-metrics-instances
-- workflow-metrics-nodes
+- liferay-20101-workflow-metrics-nodes
-- workflow-metrics-processes
+- liferay-20101-workflow-metrics-processes
-- workflow-metrics-sla-instance-results
+- liferay-20101-workflow-metrics-sla-instance-results
-- workflow-metrics-sla-task-results
+- liferay-20101-workflow-metrics-sla-task-results
-- workflow-metrics-tokens
+- liferay-20101-workflow-metrics-tokens

 > Checkpoint---Navigate to Management &rarr; Cross Cluster Replication in Kibana and you see something like this: